NikolaVk/don-t-get-angry/README.md

 3. To be able to play with friends/family

-4. To be able to play againtst a computer
+4. To be able to play against  a computer

-5. To be able to chose a colour
+5. To be able to chose a color

 6. To be able to insert a player name